 Online registrations will close on Thursday 13th June, 2019 at 5pm, however you can still register on the day.

 You can also enter on the day at the Registration Tent (payments by cash or credit card only).
 Please check the event program for your specific distance.

 Please note: On-the-day registration fees will apply.

 Rider packs include your rider guide, your rider bike plate with twist ties to attach to your bike, and helmet sticker with your rider number on it.
 Your rider guide also includes a map of the course with locations for drink stations, toilets, first aid and bike mechanics.

 - Live entertainment, food stalls, massage service and more.

 - Dedicated volunteers assisting you at home base and directing you out on the course at the event.

 - Drink stations along the route with free electrolyte drinks and snacks.

-- Photographers stationed at many points along the route ready to take your action shots (images can be purchased after the event).
+- Professional photographers stationed at many points along the route ready to take your action shots.
+These photos will be available for purchase after the event.

 - Medical response team monitoring and roving the entire course.

 - Mechanical support at home base and roving the entire course.